Prerelease:Sonic Adventure (Dreamcast)

 Oh boy, there are a lot.

-- March/April - An internal contest is held at Sega to redesign Sonic The Hedgehog.
+- March/April - An internal contest is held at Sega to redesign Sonic.

-- June 20 - Sonic Jam is released for the Sega Saturn, which contains elements from the then-forthcoming Sonic Adventure.
+- June 20 - Sonic Jam is released for the Saturn, containing elements from the then-forthcoming Adventure.

-- August 22 - The game was revealed at the Tokyo International Forums.
+- August 22 - The game is revealed at the Tokyo International Forums.

-- October 5 - A special AutoDemo version is sent to Japanese retailers to promote the game, with several files still leftover from the September 1998 build.
+- October 16 - The AutoDemo is built and sent to Japanese retailers to promote the game.

 - December 23 - Sonic Adventure is released in Japan.